-Pfizer to seek U.S. authorization for COVID booster shot as Delta variant spreads | CBC News
+Pfizer to seek U.S. authorization for COVID booster shot as delta variant spreads | CBC News

 The FDA and CDC, in their joint statement, said: "We are prepared for booster doses if and when the science demonstrates that they are needed."

-Pfizer's own data from the United States showed an erosion of the vaccine's efficacy to the mid-80s after six months, Dolsten said, against the variants circulating there in the spring.
+Dolsten said Pfizer's own data from the United States showed an erosion of the vaccine's efficacy to the mid-80s after six months against the variants circulating there in the spring.

 Promising protection